Skelly Oil: Getty takeover

 Skelly Building in Tulsa, Oklahoma, demolished later by the Tulsa World newspaper company for a parking lot.

 William Skelly lost control of the company to J. Paul Getty in the 1930s, when the Great Depression put Skelly in a financial strain.
 To reduce the payroll, the company transferred some of its employees to Tidewater Associated Oil Company, which was controlled by J. Paul Getty and his mother, Sarah C. Getty.
 In the late 1930s these employees were transferred back to Skelly.
 The Gettys made a cash loan to Skelly Oil, and the company treasury held stock, and some of Mr. Skelly's stock was given as collateral for the loan.
-When the company was unable to repay the loan when it became due, the stock was transferred to Mission Corporation, a holding company of the Getty's that also controlled Tidewater.
+When the company was unable to repay the loan when it became due, the stock was transferred to Mission Corporation, a Getty holding company that also controlled Tidewater.

 Skelly remained as CEO until his death in 1957, and Herndon remained executive vice president until his own death.
 Thereafter, Skelly executives remained as CEOs for another two decades.

 In the late 1960s Tidewater became Getty Oil Company.
 Skelly Oil was eventually merged into Getty Oil in 1977 and the Skelly brand (and associated brands) were discontinued.
 Many former Skelly gas stations were rebranded to Getty, then to Texaco after Getty was acquired by Texaco in 1984.